Noise mitigation in quantum enhanced fiber optic gyroscopes: Conclusion

 \section{Conclusion}

-We have evaluated the quantum FOG phase uncertainty arising from spurious uncorrelated photon coincidence counts.
-The phase uncertainty exhibits unstable points as a function of phase bias.
-Away from these {cusps}, domains {centered on the optimal bias points} were identified in~\rf{BiasZones}, {for which} instability is below the shot noise.
+We have computed the N00N state based phase measurement uncertainty as a function of an input squeezed state amplitude $\xi$.
+We found an upper limit to $|\xi|$ allowing for sub-shot noise precision.
+The crucial component is the uncorrelated photon flux as a function of $\xi$ - without this contribution, an optimal phase bias point and achievable precision cannot be established theoretically, potentially leading one to overestimate the accessible quantum enhancement to the shot noise limit.

-Applying our consideration to today's leading quantum FOG~\cite{Silvestri:2024}, we have identified {the viable} phase bias domains.
-Our result serves to refine the analysis of both {prior and upcoming experimental measurements}, allowing one to {extract} smaller (sub shot noise) angular rotation sensitivities where they may otherwise be overlooked. {Looking towards future experiments, to achieve higher order N00N states one may need to also allow for larger uncorrelated to correlated photon ratios.
-In this case our result will provide corrections to the coherence function, which can be important even in the optimal phase bias regimes.}
+We applied this analysis to two recent $N=2$ N00N state FOG experiments.
+In one case~\cite{Fink_2019}, we determined the minimum phase uncertainty to be larger than the expected (ideal) factor $\sqrt2$ shot noise reduction.
+We found this corrected form to be close to the measured sub shot noise resolution achieved in~\cite{Fink_2019}.
+In the second experiment~\cite{Silvestri_2024}, a similar bound to precision was obtained, but in this case the optimal phase bias point was not employed to achieve sub shot noise resolution.
+Our result thus serves to refine the analysis of both prior and upcoming experimental measurements, allowing one to quantify the achievable sub shot noise precision and select the suitable bias angle to exploit it.

-Our analysis will be applied to an upcoming quantum FOG experiment detailed in~\cite{Evans:2025}, building on the work of~\cite{Fink:2019,Silvestri:2024}.
-The projected 6.65 dB loss ($T=0.216$, noting a typo in table 3 of~\cite{Evans:2025}) provides a fraction of N00N states $R_{\rm N00N}=0.205$ at detection.
-Its projected 10kHz N00N state flux then implies a 40kHz uncorrelated flux.
-Combined with a 200ps timing jitter, this produces a spurious coincidence count of $\Delta P_{\rm cc}=0.08{\rm Hz}\cdot t_{\rm meas}$, similar to that in~\cite{Silvestri:2024}.
-We thus expect a similar performance, which can be optimized by selecting the $\pi/4+n\pi/2,\;n=0,\pm1,\pm2,\cdots$ phase bias {points, see~\rf{BiasZones}.}
+We recall that the analysis here is based on the assumption that all loss byproducts of the higher (than 2) photon number states have uncorrelated phase, since most loss occurs after the N00N states are generated.
+However, a fraction of loss still occurs in between the SPDC squeezed state source and the N00N state generation, in which case some residual phase bias dependence may remain - this will be revisited in follow up work.

-This result opens a path to future enhancements of the quantum FOG.
-The phase uncertainty produced by single photon saturation can be reduced by over an order of magnitude.
-With this we may envision higher order $N$ N00N states and linear (e.g. post-selection) methods for generating entangled states, mitigating the single photon saturation which is in general much larger than that from nonlinear crystal SPDC sources.
+Our analysis will be applied to an upcoming quantum FOG experiment detailed in~\cite{Evans_2025}, building on the work of~\cite{Fink_2019,Silvestri_2024}.
+The projected 6.65 dB loss ($T=0.216$, noting a typo in table 3 of~\cite{Evans_2025}) provides a competitive upper bound on $|\xi|$, allowing for sub shot noise precision angular velocity measurements below earth's rotation rate.